mendersoftware/mender-docs/01.Getting-started/04.Deploy-to-virtual-devices/docs.md

 in as part of [Install a Mender demo server](../create-a-test-environment).
 It is available at [https://localhost/](https://localhost/?target=_blank).

-After a minute or two, there should be a virtual device that is waiting authorization.
+After a minute or two, there should be a virtual device that is pending authorization.
 This means that the Mender client, which runs as a daemon on the device, is asking to join the Mender server so that the server can manage its deployments.
 You can also see these requests